 A simple life has given me so many benefits beyond a clearer, tidier home.
 In this post I’m sharing 5 powerful lessons from living a simple life which I hope encourage and inspire you to slow down, simplify and try it too!

 Simplifying my life isn’t something that just happened overnight.
 My life had caught up on me without me realising.
-I worked hard at my career, worked hard at being a mum and worked hard at being a wife.
-I was working hard all the time and somewhere, some time, something had to give.
+I worked hard at my career, worked hard at being a mother and worked hard at being a wife.
+I felt like I was working hard all the time and draining myself in the process.
+Something had to give.

-I’ve often talked about how my constant dedication and striving for 100% led to a melt-down that I should have foreseen.
-But instead I’d carried on thinking that I could do it all and have it all, if only I kept pushing and working hard enough.
+I’m a recovering perfectionist and constant striving for 100% led to a melt-down that I should have foreseen.
+Instead I’d buried my feelings, thinking that I could do it all and have it all, if only I kept pushing and working hard enough.

 How stupid of me and how naïve to think that I was Superwoman… when clearly, I was not!
-I had stuck my head in the sand for too long, ignoring the warning signs and pushing them under the carpet so that I wouldn’t see them and neither would my friends and family.
+I’d stuck my head in the sand for too long, ignoring the warning signs and sweeping them under the carpet so that I wouldn’t see them and neither would my friends and family.

-However, the meltdown came and although, at the time, it felt like the worst thing in the world and a major sign of weakness on my part, it was actually the best thing that could have happened to me at the time.
+However, the meltdown came and although, at the time, it felt like the worst thing in the world and a major sign of weakness on my part (which it wasn’t), it was actually the best thing that could’ve happened to me at the time.